Broadhalfpenny Down Walk

 7. Turn left at the pond.
 Pass through a metal gate to an open barn on the left.
 Turn right uphill, crossing two stiles.
 From the second stile follow a line of electricity poles across three large open fields via stiles and a crossing track to a stile into a paddock.

 8. Keep ahead through the paddock to a stile on the right.
 Continue to a drive and turn left.
 After 25 metres turn right along a fenced path.
 The path ends at a driveway to a house.
 Go down the drive to a lane.
 Turn left along the lane.
 On reaching a house, 'Little Rushmere', turn right and follow the quiet country lane for half a mile as it twists and turns and eventually descends to the road running from Denmead to Hambledon.
-Turn right to Lott's General Store and Tea Shop.
+Turn right to The Old Forge Tearoom.

-9. From the tea shop continue along the road into the village, to a junction.
+9. From the tearoom, continue along the road into the village to a junction.
 Turn right to the village centre and the High Street.